MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 * **Data Visualisation:** I was unfamiliar with some advanced data visualisation techniques, such as creating interactive maps and heatmaps.
 I addressed this by exploring the documentation and examples of Plotly and other visualisation libraries.
 * **Geospatial analysis:** While I could plot latitude and longitude, more complex analysis such as calculating distances, or area calculations were outside of my current skillset, and would be something I would like to explore in the future.
 * **Correlation analysis:** I initially was unaware how to select the best correlation methods.
 I learned about Cramér's V and other methods for categorical data.
 I also learned how to hide the upper half of a scatterplot matrix using Plotly express.

-* If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

 ## <a id="generative-ai-ethical-considerations"></a>🤖 Generative AI & Ethical Considerations